“We don’t realize that we as individual human beings on this planet have the power.”

 Power to the people

 In 2010, Alex moved beyond science and research, and began rallying the people of B.C. and Canada to get behind salmon farm reform.
-“I’m quite convinced to this day that if enough people stand up and say, ‘We don’t want this in our waters,’ it wouldn’t happen,” says Alex.
+“I’m quite convinced to this day that if enough people stand up and say, ‘We don’t want this in our waters,’ it wouldn’t happen,” she says.
 She didn’t know what the critical mass was, but she was willing to find out.

 Working with a number of local volunteers, as well as the full cooperation of the Royal Canadian Mounted Police (RCMP), Alex organized a 500km walk from Echo Bay to Victoria to give the public an opportunity to stand up for wild salmon and ask that salmon farming “Get Out” of the ocean.
 The Get Out Migration started with about 10 people on April 22, 2010, Earth Day; by the time they reached the B.C.
 Legislature on May 9, Mother’s Day, their numbers had grown to nearly 7,000.